 The world of therapy was changing at this time.
 No longer dominated by men in tweed jackets with M.D after their names, a more humanistic perspective focusing on relationships and 'free will' was emerging.
 Child observation and attachment theory had become the research standard, and consequently, more women were entering the field, which also mirrored the feminist perspective of the period.

 One of my favourite pop-psych writers is Alice Miller, who should be better known, since her writing reverberates with a contemporary vigour.
 Miller takes no prisoners.
 Her best-selling book, The Drama of the Gifted Child, is a war cry against all things Freudian.
 Whilst her background was psychoanalytic, her message could not have been further from that: children do not suffer from phantasy or Oedipal desires, they suffer because of poor parenting, brutality and a lack of consistent care.
 Do not blame the child, focus on the trauma.
 This was a radical idea back in 1979, and to an extent, still is today, especially in the criminal justice system.

 Women Who Love Too Much was number one on the New York Times Best Seller List, having sold over three million copies.
 It remains in print today.
 I have colleagues who say they became psychotherapists because of this book.
 Author Robin Norwood reframes the Oedipus complex as sexual abuse, and she asks women to take a profound look at their own trauma, as they explore why they are drawn to men, who are also deeply wounded.

 Norwood has an unequivocal style of writing which is brilliant and affecting.
-Every sentence is an affirmation, and clear reminder about how important it is to be aware of our wounds, and that through awareness of this, we have the capacity to heal.
+Every sentence is an affirmation; a clear reminder about how important it is to be aware of our wounds, and that through awareness of this, we have the capacity to heal.